zavgorodnii/rnn/README.md

 ```

-For example, training an Elman network looks like this:
+For example, you can train an Elman network:

 ```
 $ go run main.go --Elman